jairjaramillo/Microverse-605-Weather-App/README.md

 sudo apt-get install -y nodejs
 ```

-* If you're using Microsoft Windows, the Git installer can be found [here](https://gitforwindows.org/), and Node JS/NPM installer can be found [here](https://nodejs.org/en/download/).
+* If you're using Microsoft Windows, the Git installer can be found <a href="https://gitforwindows.org/" target="_blank">here</a>, and Node JS/NPM installer can be found <a href="https://nodejs.org/en/download/" target="_blank">here</a>.
-* If you have another type of Linux Distribution, you can check how to install Node JS and NPM by checking [this article](https://nodejs.org/en/download/package-manager/).
+* If you have another type of Linux Distribution, you can check how to install Node JS and NPM by checking <a href="https://nodejs.org/en/download/package-manager/" target="_blank">this article</a>.

 ### Installation